Fire (Bruce Springsteen song): Other versions

 Shakin' Stevens had a January 1979 UK single release with "Fire" serving as B-side to his remake of "Endless Sleep".
 In the Netherlands, the single was issued with "Fire" as the A-side and formatted with a picture sleeve, this Dutch pressing being valued at £200+ in 1987.

 Robin Williams imitated Elmer Fudd singing “Fire” for his 1983 comedy album Throbbing Python of Love.
 For this abbreviated version of the song (officially titled “Elmer Fudd sings Bruce Springsteen”), Williams imitated Springsteen’s vocal stylings, even though Springsteen’s first recorded performance of “Fire” was not released until 1986.
 Williams said he had seen Springsteen perform the song live in concert in 1978.

 Cher performed the song during the Love Hurts Tour in 1992.

 Link Wray, rockabilly guitarist who played on the Robert Gordon version, released his own version on his 1997 live album Walkin' Down A Street Called Love.
 In 2001, contemporary jazz guitarist Chuck Loeb covered the song on his release In a Heartbeat.

 Babyface and Des'ree recorded the song as a duet, and it was released as a single from the soundtrack to the 1997 romantic comedy film Hav Plenty.

-The Danish soul and rocksinger Henning Stærk (means Strong) recorded the song on his live album "One night stand" in 1987.
-The album was recorded at the world famous jazzhouse "Montmartre" and the song became a big hit for Henning Stærk.
+The Danish soul and rocksinger Henning Stærk recorded the song on his live album One Night Stand in 1987.
+The album was recorded at the jazzhouse Montmartre and the song became a big hit for Henning Stærk.

 Hong Kong pop star Leslie Cheung (張國榮) recorded a Cantonese-language cover of the song entitled ‘Forever 愛你’ (translated as Forever Love You, with lyrics by Richard Lam) for his 1989 album Final Encounter.